Tonino (footballer)

 Daniel Pérez Moreno (born 17 July 1981), commonly known as Tonino, is a Spanish former footballer who played as a midfielder.

 Club career

 Tonino was born in Guardamar del Segura, Province of Alicante.
-During his career, in which he did not arrive in the second division until the age of 28, he represented Real Murcia Imperial, Orihuela CF (two spells), Elche CF Ilicitano, CD Molinense, CD Alone – in his hometown – FC Torrevieja, CD Alcoyano, FC Cartagena (two stints), CD Leganés, Crevillente Deportivo and CD Almoradí.
+During his career, in which he did not arrive in the Segunda División until the age of 28, he represented Real Murcia Imperial, Orihuela CF (two spells), Elche CF Ilicitano, CD Molinense, CD Alone – in his hometown – FC Torrevieja, CD Alcoyano, FC Cartagena (two stints), CD Leganés, Crevillente Deportivo and CD Almoradí.

-Tonino made his debut as a professional on 29 August 2009 whilst at the service of Cartagena, coming on as a 75th minute substitute in a 1–0 away win against Girona FC.
+Tonino made his debut as a professional on 29 August 2009 whilst at the service of Cartagena, coming on as a 75th-minute substitute in a 1–0 away win against Girona FC.
 It was one of only five appearances in the second tier.